-- (a) CONTENTS OF A MOTION; RESPONSE; REPLY. - (1) Request for Relief.
-A request for an order or other relief is made by filing a motion with the district or BAP clerk, with proof of service on the other parties to the appeal. - (2) Contents of a Motion. - (A) Grounds and the Relief Sought.
-A motion must state with particularity the grounds for the motion, the relief sought, and the legal argument necessary to support it. - (B) Motion to Expedite an Appeal.
+(a) CONTENTS OF A MOTION; RESPONSE; REPLY.

+(1) Request for Relief.
+A request for an order or other relief is made by filing a motion with the district or BAP clerk.

+(2) Contents of a Motion.

+(A) Grounds and the Relief Sought.
+A motion must state with particularity the grounds for the motion, the relief sought, and the legal argument necessary to support it.

+(B) Motion to Expedite an Appeal.
 A motion to expedite an appeal must explain what justifies considering the appeal ahead of other matters.
 If the district court or BAP grants the motion, it may accelerate the time to transmit the record, the deadline for filing briefs and other documents, oral argument, and the resolution of the appeal.
 A motion to expedite an appeal may be filed as an emergency motion under subdivision (d).
+(C) Accompanying Documents.